richcalaway/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 | Ubuntu	| `sudo apt-get remove microsoft-r-open-mro-3.4.4`<br/>`sudo apt-get remove msssql-mlservices-python`<br/>`sudo apt-get remove msssql-server-extensibility-java`|

 > [!Note]
-> Microsoft R Open is composed of three packages.
+> Microsoft R Open is composed of two packages.
 If any of these packages remain after removing microsoft-r-open-mro-3.4.4, you should remove them individually.
 > ```
-> microsoft-r-open-foreachiterators-3.4.4
 > microsoft-r-open-mkl-3.4.4
 > microsoft-r-open-mro-3.4.4
 > ```